Migz93/3dq/README.md

 - **Spoolman Integration**: Sync filaments with Spoolman, a filament management system
 - **Printer Management**: Configure your printers with depreciation and power usage calculations
 - **Hardware Management**: Track additional components used in prints (screws, magnets, etc.)

+### UI/UX Features
+- **Consistent Branding**: Professional logo and favicon for a polished look
+- **Customizable Accent Color**: Personalize the application with your brand color throughout the interface
+- **Responsive Design**: Works on desktop and mobile devices
+- **Branded Invoices**: Invoices automatically use your accent color for a consistent brand experience
+- **Intuitive Navigation**: Clear page titles and organized sidebar for easy access to all features

 ### Settings & Configuration
 - **Global Settings**: Configure electricity costs, labor rates, default markup percentage